jfcostello/AnyBlock-To-Markdown/readme.md

   - snippet
   - etc

+**This is the most important setting**.
 Put the list of all properties (relations) you want to ignore here.
 There's alot of metadata, and it can be verbose without this, so default sets a reasonable amount of ignores.
-But if something is not showing up for you, come here and see if removing some of these will reveal it
+But if something is not showing up for you, come here and see if removing some of these will reveal it.
+Or, if you see Anytype adding weird things to the metadata, you can add them here to ignore them.

 input_folder: anyblock_files
 output_folder: markdown_files